-If you’re looking for the best AA batteries, look no further than the house brand at one of my favorite stores!
+If you’re looking for the best AA batteries, look no further than the house brand at one of money expert Clark Howard’s favorite stores.

-A couple of Duracell batteries scored between 80 and 89 on the tally, but their prices are more than twice and almost three times the cost of the Kirkland Signature batteries.
+A couple of Duracell batteries scored between 80 and 89 on the tally, but their prices are more than twice and almost three times as much as the survey’s last reported cost of the Kirkland Signature batteries.

 The highest rated of all AA batteries was the Energizer Ultimate Lithium, which is mostly for cameras.
 But at $2.45 for a pair, that’s almost five times the cost of the Kirkland Signature!

-Consumer Reports tested a few other store brands too, including Walgreens, CVS, Rite Aid and Best Buy.
 The lowest-rated of them all was the Best Buy offering — the Dynex High Capacity AA Alkaline.
 The Dynex is cheap at 31 cents per pair, but it only scored a 60.
-Now that is a private label you should *not* buy.
+Now that is a private label you should probably not buy!

 For more money-saving advice, see our Shopping & Retail section.